cherylsy/xquic/CONTRIBUTING.md

 - The “if” keyword is separated from the condition by one space.
 Opening brace is located on the same line, or on a dedicated line if the condition takes several lines.
 Closing brace is located on a dedicated line, optionally followed by “else if / else”.
 Usually, there is an empty line before the “else if / else” part.Similar formatting rules are applied to “do” and “while” loops.
 - The “switch” keyword is separated from the condition by one space.
 Opening brace is located on the same line.
 Closing brace is located on a dedicated line.
 The “case” keywords are lined up with “switch”.

+## All-contributors

+In no particular order, thanks goes to these wonderful people, who contributed code to xquic, or provided great help for the survival of this project.

+- Taobao Technology Department, DAMO Academy XG Lab, and other Alibaba Group employees.
+- 左春伟（平兴）
+- 胡军伟（苍茫）
+- 李鼎（哲良）
+- 徐盟欣（象谦）
+- 曾柯（毅丝）
+- 罗凯（懿彬）